HDFGroup/h5serv/docs/DomainOps/DELETE_Domain.rst

 Description
 ===========
-The DELETE operation deletes the given domain and all it's resources (groups, datasets, attributes, etc.).
+The DELETE operation deletes the given domain and all its resources (groups, datasets, attributes, etc.).

 Requests
 ========